Spacious and clean double room (no. 201) with large private balcony for only LAK 80,000.- or US$ 9.75 per night. Cute and helpful staff.

-Exploring the well-oiled tourist’s heaven and UNESCO World Heritage City of Louang Phabang (with general prices being two to three times higher and the [female] populace being two to three times fatter than anywhere else in this country) which conjured up the nostalgic image of Laos - (i) a wonderful patchwork of (restored) traditional Lao wooden houses, hints of European architecture (reminders of when Laos was part of the French colony of Indochine) and golden-roofed wats, decorated with mosaics and murals of the life of Buddha, and (ii) lines of saffron-robed boy-monks gliding under swaying palms through the morning mist (undesirable thoughts about paedophilia and multi-level marketing during the morning alms-giving ceremony are obligingly swept under the carpet - after all, this is Buddhism, the alternative, well-balanced and certainly most revered religion amongst many neurotic Westerners).
+Exploring the well-oiled tourist’s heaven and UNESCO World Heritage City of Louang Phabang, where the prices were generally two to three times higher and the (female) populace two to three times fatter than anywhere else in this country, which conjured up nostalgic daydreams of Laos: (i) a wonderful patchwork of restored traditional Lao houses, hints of European architecture (reminders of when Laos was part of the French colony of Indochina) and golden-roofed wats, decorated with mosaics and murals of the life of Buddha, and (ii) lines of saffron-robed boy-monks gliding under swaying palms through the morning mist (... any undesirable thought during the alms-giving ceremony about paedophilia and multi-level marketing was obligingly swept under the carpet; after all, this is the noble philosophy of Buddhism, the alternative and certainly most revered religion among many neurotic Westerners).

-Climbing up Phou Si aka Sacred Hill (entrance for foreigners: LAK 20,000.- per person), the geographical and spiritual centre of Louang Phabang, and enjoying the stunning panorama of the city it crowns, the shimmering rivers (Mekong and Nam Khan) beyond and the jungle-clad mountains.
+Climbing up Phou Si aka Sacred Hill (entrance: LAK 20,000.- per foreigner), the geographical and spiritual centre of Louang Phabang, and enjoying the stunning panorama of the city it crowns, the shimmering rivers (Mekong and Nam Khan) beyond and the jungle-clad mountains.

 Ticking off one temple after the other (our favourites: Wat Pha Mahatthat, Wat That Louang, Wat Manolom, Wat Xiang Thong, Wat Visoun) during our morning/afternoon strolls through Louang Phabang and noticing interesting details: (i) a stairway flanked by some impressive and undulating seven-headed naga spewing from the mouths of snaggle-toothed makara at Wat Pha Mahatthat, (ii) comic-like interior murals with Chinese, Persian and European characters at Wat Pa Houak and (iii) an ornate boat shed housing the monastery’s two longboats, used in the annual boat race festival at Wat Saen.